AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 *	`trainingSet=` – specifying the reference database we downloaded and loaded above

-*	`strand=“both”` – specifying to check taxonomy assignment in both orientations
+*	`strand=“both”` – specifying to check taxonomy assignment in both orientations ## What would this need to be if SE? ##

-*	`processors=NULL` – determine number of cores available and run in parallel when possible (can also take an integer specifying number to run)
+*	`processors=NULL` – determine number of cores available and run in parallel when possible (can also take an integer specifying the number to run)

 <br>

-### Generating and writing out standard outputs
+### Generating and writing standard outputs

 Giving sequences more manageable names (e.g. ASV_1, ASV_2, …,):
 ```R